5 Reasons to Visit Clermont This Spring

 3. Visit the Showcase of Citrus

 Spend a few hours at Florida’s Fresh Air Attraction: the Showcase of Citrus.
 This longtime Lake County staple has u-pick (seasonal), up-close animal encounters, and popular monster truck tours.
 You’ll take a wild ride through the grounds and spot animals like zebras, ostriches, and bison.
-Adding a feed bucket for a few extra dollars makes the experience even more interactive.
+Adding a feed bucket for a few extra dollars makes the experience even more fun.

 4. See Lake Louisa State Park on Horseback